ymadoff/ryba/hdp/hdfs_nn_start.coffee.md

 ---
 title: HDP NameNode Start
+module: phyla/hdp/hdfs_nn_start
-layout: page
+layout: module
 ---

-# HDP NameNode Start
+# HDFS NameNode Start

 Start the NameNode service as well as its ZKFC daemon.
 To ensure that the leadership is assigned to the desired active NameNode, the ZKFC daemons on